MonashDataFluency/r-intro-2/docs/starting.md

 ### Challenge: using variables {- .challenge}

-1. Re-write this calculation as a single line of R:
+1. Re-write this calculation so that it *doesn't* use variables:

 ```r